willmino/World_Weather_Analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`cities.append(city)`

 Using the OpenWeatherMap API, a response of weather data from these cities was delivered in `.json` format.
 Our API calls navigated through dictionary and list data structures to retrieve the specific pieces of information we requested such as maximum temperature of a city, humidity, clouds, wind speed, and a general description of the current weather.
 This information was appended to a new dataframe, row by row, as each API call per city was made.
-A try and except structure was established so that geoocordinates without a nearby city would not end the code or ellicit a traceback.
+A try and except structure was established so that geocoordinates without a nearby city would not end the code or ellicit a traceback.
 The resulting dataframe was created as summarized by the following code block:

 `city_data = []`